 We can all do our part to go the extra mile to help our colleagues!

-After a Hömé visit , I was sitting down and just waiting for a grabshare car to come.
+After a Hömé visit , I was sitting down at the void deck and just waiting for a grabshare car to come.
 Suddenly, a voice called out to me to ask me : " Can I borrow your phone to call my mum?" .
 Looking up, I saw that it was a girl perhaps in her secondary school years and she was trying to search for her tuition teacher.
 She just didn't have a handphone with her.